 San Gimignano is world-famous for its medieval towers rising above the skyline, and you'll get about an hour and a half to wander its cobbled streets.
 Whether you want to peek into the Collegiata, visit shops selling local crafts, or indulge in a gelato, the free time is yours.

 One reviewer called it “like stepping back in time,” adding that it’s “the best ice cream and the best views of Tuscany.”
-The town’s compact size makes it ideal for a relaxed exploration, and many rave about the photo opportunities here.
+The town’s compact size makes it ideal for a relaxed exploration, and many love the photo opportunities here.

 The Winery Experience: Food, Wine, and Local Hospitality